ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 <br>

 - **`Tokenizer.ts`**
 Here we use the `onEnterDOM` lifecycle hook, that allows you to access the DOM after the component is initally appended to the DOM.
 At this point we calculate which tokens should remain hidden.
-The hidden ones can be still displayed via special icon added below.
+The hidden ones can be still displayed via special icon added in this step.

 <br>